-MB/ NC1 Line number Clause/ Subclause Paragraph/ Figure/Table Type of comment Comments Proposed change Observations of the secretariat (and not via regular unqualified lookup), or whether the implementation is permitted to add declarations of that function that would allow unqualified lookup to succeed.
-For an example, see 17.11.2.2. synopsis (but not a detailed specification, 16.4.1.4) expressly shows a namespace-scope declaration of that function.
-For existing friend functions, move nontrivial definitions from the synopses to regular descriptive elements.
-GB 166 17.03.1 Те The new library span does not have a feature test macro Add a definition ofcpp_lib_span to [tab:support.ft] US 167 17.03.1 Applies to Table 36 Standard Library Feature Test Macros [tab:support. ft] Table 36 te We forgot another feature test macro.
-Add a new entry to the table: cpp_lib_nonmember_signed_size 201907L <iterator></iterator> DE 168 17.03.1 Table 36 te No consistent policy is applied to feature- test macros involving "constexpr" annotations and related features in the standard library.
-Currently, we have cpp_lib_array_constexpr (note naming deviation)cpp_lib_constexprcpp_lib_constexpr_dynamic_alloc Apply a consistent policy to constexpr- related library features: Either provide a single feature-test macro and remove all others, or create separate ones for each feature.
+MB/ NC1 Line number Clause/ Subclause Paragraph/ Figure/Table Type of comment Comments Proposed change Observations of the secretariat s] FR 164 16.05.4.9 te While char8_t, char16_t and char32_t are assumed to encode utf-8, utf-16 and utf-32 code units respectively, the encoding of u8string, u16string and u32string objects is not specified.
+Adopt P1880 Rejected There was no consensus to adopt this change.
+DE 165 16.05.5.4 te It is unclear whether friend functions declared in a class are intended to be found via argument-dependent lookup only (and not via regular unqualified lookup), or whether the implementation is permitted to add declarations of that function that would allow unqualified lookup to succeed.
+For an example, see 17.11.2.2.
+Clarify in the vicinity of 16.5.5.4 that friend functions are found via argument-dependent lookup only, unless a synopsis (but not a detailed specification, 16.4.1.4) expressly shows a namespace-scope declaration of that function.
+For existing friend functions, move non-trivial definitions from the synopses to regular descriptive elements.
+Accepted with Modification See P1965 GB 166 17.03.1 Те The new library span does not have a feature test macro Add a definition ofcpp_lib_span to [tab:support.ft] Accepted with Modification See P1917 US 167 17.03.1 Applies to Table 36 Standard Library Feature Test Macros [tab:support .ft] Table 36 te We forgot another feature test macro.
+Add a new entry to the table:cpp_lib_nonmember_signed_size 201907L <iterator></iterator> Accepted with Modification See P1902 DE 168 17.03.1 Table 36 te No consistent policy is applied to feature-test macros involving "constexpr" annotations and related features in the standard library.
+Currently, we have cpp_lib_array_constexpr (note naming deviation) Apply a consistent policy to constexpr-related library features: Either provide a single feature-test macro and remove all others, or create separate ones for each feature.
+Accepted with Modification See P1902